odriverobotics/ros_odrive/README.md

 The topic of the ODriveStatusAdvanced publisher is "odrive_status_advanced".
 Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "odrive_status_advanced".
 E.g. "/pitch/odrv1/odrive_status_advanced".

+## Control Gains ##

+We've added a custom ROS2 message called ControlGains to take care of setting the Velocity and Velocity Integrator gains via messages.

+It's structure is shown below:

+float32 vel_gain
+float32 vel_integrator_gain

+This is a message that will be sent to the Odrive.

+Once the message is received by the Odrive's subscriber it will send a CAN message to set the motor's velocity and velocity integrator gains.

+vel_gain - specifies the new velocity gain vel_integrator_gain - specifies the new velocity integrator gain.

+The topic of the ControlGains subscriber is set to "control_gains".
+Though it should be noted that because of how the odrive_node works that in practice the topic will be the odrive's namespace followed by "control_gains".
+E.g. "/pitch/odrv1/control_gains".

 ### ValueAccess ###

 We've added a custom ROS service to access or change arbitrary values on the odrive.